diyaps02/XENO/README.md

 - Error handling and security hardening are basic and should be improved for production.

 ---

+**Note:** No custom AI tools (such as OpenAI, ChatGPT, GrokAI, Copilot, etc.) are part of the deployed application.
+AI was only used for development assistance and code generation, not as a feature or dependency in the running product.

 For questions or contributions, please open an issue or pull request.